What do we mean by self-service?

 Why is that?
 Well, in theory, if they can use the product without needing to seek the help of an external source of customer service, it will reduce down time, remove complications and frustrations, and also minimise the loss of productivity in the workplace.

-How is it delivered today?
+How is this delivered today?

 Traditionally, self-service at the point of use of the product would be facilitated by the distribution of user manuals, product guides, and other static sources of information to accompany the products.